What is a bone scan?

 activity in the area of the cancer cells.
 Bone scans may also be used to see how much

-cancer there is before and after treatment in order to see if the treatment is working.
+cancer there is before and after treatment to see if the treatment is working.

 Other reasons for doing a bone scan may include:

-- To assess for bone injury or damage when regular X-rays do not show the problem
+To assess for bone injury or damage when regular X-rays don't show the problem

 There may be other reasons for your healthcare provider to recommend a bone scan.